-The validation and ranking of the results of the different methods consists in the measure of the similarity of the starting multiplet with a reconstructed multiplet build using the extracted data.
-The latter are obtained by starting with the final singlet 300 shape and reintroducing the measured coupling constants including, when relevant the tilt caused by second-order effect, and testing the similarity with the initial multiplet.
-In this work, the starting lineshapes were synthetic Lorentzian but allowing more degrees of freedom (i.e. using Voigt, Generalized Lorentzian, (Schoenberger et al., 2016) etc. lineshape) should improve the match with the shape obtained at the end of the deconvolution.

-Finally, a refinement of all parameters; signal intensity, chemical shift, coupling constants, but also roof effect, signal phase, 305 baseline level, and lineshape parameters could be used to further improve the quality of the validation and take into account context-dependent information such as the degeneracy of the coupling constants.
+The validation and ranking of the results of the different methods consist in the measure of the similarity of the starting multiplet to a reconstructed multiplet build using the extracted data.
+The latter are obtained by starting with the final singlet shape and reintroducing the measured coupling constants including, when relevant, the tilt caused by the secondorder effect, and testing the similarity with the initial multiplet.
+In this work, the starting line shapes were synthetic Lorentzian but allowing more degrees of freedom (i.e. using Voigt, generalized Lorentzian (Schoenberger et al., 2016), etc., line shapes) should improve the match with the shape obtained at the end of the deconvolution.
+Finally, a refinement of all parameters, signal intensity, chemical shift, coupling constants, but also roof effect, signal phase, baseline level, and line-shape parameters, could be used to further improve the quality of the validation and take into account context-dependent information such as the degeneracy of the coupling constants.